momoso7/100-days-of-code/log.md

 **Today's Progress**: Switch and objects (still javascript).

 **Thoughts**: Slow progress today.
 Managed to make a blackjack predictor, it's quite hard!

+### Day 28: 9 December 2020
+**Today's Progress**: Objects properties, nested objects and lists.

+**Thoughts**: The challenge today is quite hard, and it is good to know that object definitions could replace switch cases.
 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)